Welcome to the Thornham Parva Parish Meeting’s own page. We hope you find it helpful and informative, and we welcome your questions and comments.

 Officers are elected at the May Meeting which is also the AGM.
 The Meeting has limited powers, but recommendations can be made, particularly to the next tier of local government which is Mid Suffolk District Council.

-Meetings are held twice a year, at Thornham Village Hall, with our AGM held in May.
+Meetings are held twice a year, at Thornham Parish Hall, with our AGM held in May.
 Details of meetings can be found on this webpage and agendas are also delivered through your door before the meeting.

 You view details and comment on applications search Mid Suffolk District Council planning applications.